-Trigger warning: eating disorders, weight (numbers and photos), anxiety.
+Trigger warning: eating difficulties, anxiety.

 ‘Worrying about our bodies is a trap.
 It’s a great, big, ugly trick that keeps girls quiet and under-confident.
 It is used to keep them occupied and small and it stops them from being and doing whatever they want to be and do.’